MESAHub/mesa/notes/EbF/improve_split_merge_amr_mesh/current_branch.md

     were removed after they did not prevent the cooling failure.
 The original Davis acoustic bounds remain. `git diff --check`, targeted `fortitude`, and `sphinx-lint` pass; no installation was performed after the removal.
-33. The development PPISN case was replaced with the current test-suite setup and retains only multi-pulse endpoint and output-cadence overrides.
-The two copies of `run_star_extras.f90` and `standard_he_dep.mod` are byte-identical, and directory comparison finds no other tracked configuration differences.
+33. The old development PPISN directory was replaced by isolated-star, binary-product pulse, and binary-progenitor cases.
+The two pulse development sources are byte-identical; the test copy differs only in test-suite bookkeeping and its 100-day success stop.
 Targeted `fortitude` and `git diff --check` pass.
 No compilation or model run was performed for this synchronization.
-34. Both PPISN hydro-off inlists now hold remeshing for five accepted steps after restoring the pre-remesh grid on retry.
-The inlists remain byte-identical and `git diff --check` passes.
-No compilation or model run was performed for this inlist-only change.
+34. The retained hydro-on and hydro-off inlists explicitly set `restore_mesh_on_retry = .false.`.
+The earlier five-step mesh-restoration experiment was removed; `split_merge_amr_avoid_repeated_remesh` remains a separate within-pass AMR safeguard.
+The three phase inlists are byte-identical and `git diff --check` passes.
 35. For the surface-removal optical-depth guard and invalid-`logtau` AMR fallback, `git diff --check`, targeted `fortitude`, and `sphinx-lint` pass.
 Applying the fallback to model 4073 disables `logtau` as expected